js13kGames/Big-Champ/README.md

-# 404
+# Big Champ
 My 2020 <a href="https://js13kgames.com">js13k</a> submission: Big Champ!
-Here's the silly game description:
+Here's the silly game description (theme this year was "404"):

 Defend your title as the 404 lb Heavyweight Champion of the World in this no holds barred match against the toughest opponents the ring has to offer!
 Use size to your advantage and give each contender a swift elimination!
 Do you have what it takes?